Rush Limbaugh, The Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 The Tea Party is fully aware of the ideology of the Democrat Party and of Barack Obama.

-But the Republican Party doesn't know this or doesn't care to know it, or doesn't want to know it, or doesn't want to fight on this basis.
+But the Republican Party doesn't know this or doesn't care to know it or doesn't want to know it or doesn't want to fight on this basis.

 It's one of those possibilities.

-And therefore they're not even in the game because it is the only thing driving Obama is his ideology.
+And therefore, they're not even in the game because it is the only thing driving Obama is his ideology.

-The Democrat Party today is nothing but ideology, and the only way they can be understood is to understand their ideology.
+And the only way they can be understood is to understand their ideology.

 And the only way they can be defeated is to understand their ideology.